PedroPureza/PedroPureza/README.md

 ## 👨‍💻 Previous Work Experience
 * **Software Engineer** - _Poatek_
-  * One year of experience as a Software Engineer, working on various projects using .NET, Node, TypeScript, React, and Next.js.
+  * Two years of experience as a Software Engineer, working on various projects using .NET, Node, TypeScript, React, and Next.js.

 ## 🌱 I'm Currently Learning
 I am currently learning and using Next.JS and Node.JS in a client project in the power industry 🤫